Mate Sound the Pump...

 Our Early Days

 A series titled 'OUR EARLY DAYS'.
-The texts below the transfer read: top left, 'RATHER ALARMED'; top centre, 'NOW I'M GRANDFATHER'; top right, 'A HALF HOLIDAY'; and bottom left 'THE EXPERIMENTAL PHILOSOPHER'.
+The texts below the transfer read: top left, 'RATHER ALARMED'; top centre, 'NOW I'M GRANDFATHER'; top right, 'A HALF HOLIDAY'; bottom left 'THE EXPERIMENTAL PHILOSOPHER'; bottom centre, 'TOO LATE FOR SCHOOL'; and bottom right, 'ANXIOUS MOMENTS'.

 Noel Riley writes in his excellent book 'Gifts for Good Children' (see references) that Our Early Days is 'the title of a large series of plates clearly produced by a number of different factories (which) has given us the name for a whole category of images in which children are simply behaving as children - not with their families, nor with toys, or at any particular sport or occupation, but at games of make-believe, mischief or sheer boisterousness.'
 These transfers appear on wares with impressed marks from Moore's Wear Pottery and Scott's Southwick.

-Titles which appear on plates, which I have yet to see on plaques include: 'Anxious Moments'; 'Too Late for School'; 'Now I'm Grandmother'; 'The Romp'; 'The Pet'; and 'Keeping School'.
+Titles which appear on plates, which I have yet to see on plaques include: 'Now I'm Grandmother'; 'The Romp'; 'The Pet'; and 'Keeping School'.
 There is a similar series of transfers which appear on plates with the heading 'Frolics of Youth'.

 Back to top